Logan H. Roots: Early life and education

 Roots was born in Perry County, Illinois.
 He completed preparatory studies and graduated in 1862 from Illinois State Normal University.
 He assisted in recruiting the 81st Illinois Infantry, in which he served until the close of the Civil War.
 Commissioned a first lieutenant, by the time of his discharge in 1865, he was breveted a lieutenant colonel.
 After the war, Roots settled in Arkansas to engage in planting and business.

 Political career

-Upon the readmission of Arkansas to the Union, Roots was elected as a Republican to the Fortieth Congress and reelected to the Forty-first Congress and served from June 22, 1868, to March 3, 1871.
+Upon the readmission of Arkansas to the Union, Roots served as an internal revenue collector for the first district of Arkansas.
+Roots was elected as a Republican to the Fortieth Congress and reelected to the Forty-first Congress and served from June 22, 1868, to March 3, 1871.
 He was an unsuccessful candidate for reelection in 1870 to the Forty-second Congress.
 After his time as a U.S. Representative, Roots was appointed marshal for the U.S. District Court for the Western District of Arkansas.
 Political scandal led to his removal the following year.